zzzuhaibmohd/audits/README.md

 # zuhaibmohd Dev / Security Contributions

-## Quick Intro
+## Quick Introduction

 An Independent Smart Contract Developer/Auditor with a portfolio of 50+ codebases.
 Expertise in ERC20, ERC721, ERC1155, ERC4626, Web3 Gaming, Perpetual DEXes, AMMs, DAOs, Launchpads, Lending/Borrowing, Staking Contracts, Cross-Chain Bridges, and Liquid Staking Platforms.

-My journey began with a Bachelor’s Degree in Computer Science and Engineering, which laid the foundation for my career.
+My journey began into the world of Information Technology with a Bachelor’s Degree in Computer Science and Engineering, which laid the foundation for my career.
 I accumulated nearly four years of experience as a Software Developer, primarily focusing on Backend development, before transitioning into a role as a Web2 Security Engineer for two years.
-I am also a Certifi ed Ethical Hacker (CEHv10) and an eLearnSecurity Junior Penetration Tester (eJPT).
+I am also a Certified Ethical Hacker (CEHv10) and an eLearnSecurity Junior Penetration Tester (eJPT).

-I am currently exploring Rust Development and Auditing.

 ## Dev projects